 Your trip odometer will work no matter what position your key is in, and even if the key isn't in.

 Tachometer

-The tachometer displays the engine speed in thousands of revolutions per minute (rpm).
+Your vehicle may have a tachometer that displays the engine speed in thousands of revolutions per minute (rpm).